cloudflare/cloudflare-docs/content/workers/examples/data-loss-prevention.md

 ---
-order: 1000
 type: example
 summary: Protect sensitive data to prevent data loss, and send alerts to a webhooks server in the event of a data breach.
 tags:
   - Security
 pcx-content-type: configuration
+title: Data loss prevention
+weight: 1001
+layout: example
 ---

 # Data loss prevention